MAziz-0/Merge_store/README.md

 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
 -   [Python](https://en.wikipedia.org/wiki/Python_(programming_language))

-### Frameworks, Libraries & Programs Used
+### Frameworks, Libraries/Dependencies & Programs Used

 - [Django](https://www.djangoproject.com/) was used as the principal framework for the project.
 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used for all forms on the site.
 - [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) was used for user authentication on the site.
 - [Stripe](https://stripe.com/) was used to handle payments on the site.
+- [Gunicorn](https://gunicorn.org/) used to interface web server
 - [Bootstrap 4](https://getbootstrap.com/) was used to aid responsive design.
-- [Amazon Web Services](https://aws.amazon.com/) S3 was used to store all static CSS and Javascript files and images.
+- [Amazon Web Services & SDK (boto3, Django-storages)](https://aws.amazon.com/) S3 was used to store all static CSS and Javascript files and images.
 - [SQLite3](https://www.sqlite.org/index.html) was used during development.
 - [PostgreSQL](https://www.postgresql.org/) was used in the final deployed site.
 - [Heroku](https://www.heroku.com/) hosts the Merge store website.